OguzhanCOG/NeuralFusionII/README.md

-# NeuralFusionII: Model Card
+# NeuralFusion™ II: Model Card
-NeuralFusionII is a custom transformer LLM model crafted using PyTorch, designed for enthusiasts.
+NeuralFusion™ II is a custom transformer LLM model crafted using PyTorch, designed for enthusiasts.

 Not to be confused with https://github.com/weders/NeuralFusion.